JNP-Solutions/Slacken/README.md

 that will be indexed.
 If you already have a pre-existing Kraken 2 library with genomes, generating the faidx files is sufficient preparation.

-Unlike with Kraken 2, the sequence files (`.fna`) may be needed even after building the index to enable dynamic classification.
+Unlike with Kraken 2, the sequence files (`.fna`) are needed even after building the index to enable dynamic classification.
 Deleting them to save space is not recommended (i.e., avoid running `kraken2-build --clean`).

-#### Obtaining genomes with the provided build scripts
+#### Obtaining genomes with the Slacken build scripts

-As a hopefully faster and more reliable alternative to kraken2-build, we have included modified and optimised versions of the Kraken 2 build scripts in [scripts/k2](scripts/k2) for downloading genomes and the taxonomy.
+As a hopefully faster and more efficient alternative to kraken2-build, we have included modified and optimized versions of the Kraken 2 build scripts in [scripts/k2](scripts/k2) for downloading genomes and the taxonomy.
+They also have special logic for building the "refseq prefer complete" library.
 Please refer to README.txt in that directory for more details.

 #### Building the index